 4. Simpler is better

 We strive for ease of use, even when that’s not easy, because our job is to make things simpler and more intuitive for our clients and fans.

 We think open communication provides the best environment for real feedback, which keeps us aligned and helps us continually improve.

 6. Take ownership and act

 We believe everyone can lead and we seek those who have a bias for action versus a desire for directives.

-So that, in addition to the rapid changes in the company’s tech, design, product, brand positioning, and the grand vision and scale of impact of everything we do, makes Ticketmaster an incredibly exciting and inspiring place to work.
+So that, in addition to the rapid changes in the company’s tech, design, product, brand positioning, and the grand vision and scale of impact of everything we do, makes Ticketmaster an incredibly exciting and inspiring place to work at right now.

 I spent my first few days so far learning as much as I can about the company, its tech, products, various capabilities and challenges.
 I already have some ideas on how to address some of those challenges and improve on some of the existing capabilities.
 I’ll be writing about that on the tech blog.

 Here’s to new challenges and new opportunities.
 One API at a time.